rmfaller/DSCheck/README.md

 # DSCheck
+> The code is provided on an "as is" basis, without warranty of any kind, to the fullest extent permitted by law.
+>
+> ForgeRock does not warrant or guarantee the individual success developers may have in implementing the code on their platforms or in production configurations.
+>
+> ForgeRock does not warrant, guarantee or make any representations regarding the use, results of use, accuracy, timeliness or completeness of any data or information relating to the alpha release of unsupported code.
+ForgeRock disclaims all warranties, expressed or implied, and in particular, disclaims all warranties of merchantability, and warranties related to the code, or any service or software related thereto.
+>
+> ForgeRock shall not be liable for any direct, indirect or consequential damages or costs of any type arising out of any action taken by you or others related to the code.

-Utility to check entries on all Directory Service (DS) instances in a replicated DS environment to valid that all the entries of a particular Distinguished Name (DN) match using the object's `etag` value.
-For example DSCheck validates that `uid=user.1234,ou=people,dc=example,dc=com` has the same etag value on every replicated DS instance of that particular object.
+DSCheck is a utility to check entries on all Directory Service (DS) instances in a replicated DS environment.
+DSCheck validates that all of the entries of a particular Distinguished Name (DN) match using the object's `etag` value.
+For example DSCheck validates that `uid=user.1234,ou=people,dc=example,dc=com` has the same etag value on every replicated DS instance that persists that object.

 Why is DSCheck necessary?
 From a Directory Server standpoint and the reliability of replication it is not.
 Directory Server replication is a long established mechanism that works.

 Replication can generally recover from conflicts and transient issues.
 Replication does, however, require that update operations be copied from server to server.
 It is possible to experience temporary delays while replicas converge, especially when the write operation load is heavy.
 DS's tolerance for temporary divergence between replicas is what allows DS to remain available to serve client applications even when networks linking the replicas go down.

 In other words, the fact that directory services are loosely convergent rather than transactional is a feature.

+For more information on DS replication please see: [https://backstage.forgerock.com/docs/ds/5.5/admin-guide/#about-replication]()

 What we do find is that some external event can cause a lack of confidence for the Directory Server operators in the consistency of the data persisted by Directory Server.
 Some of these external events can include: